swetha-b/jekyll-template/README.md

     - scripts
     - styles
     - libs
+- _includes
+- _layouts
+- _pages
 - _sites
 - _posts
 - img
 - fonts
-- templates
-    - includes
-    - layouts

 ```

 * _assets/scripts: Add your scripts files here
 * _assets/libs: third party libaries will be saved here.
 * _assests/styles: Write your page style here.
-We are following SASS to write page style.
+We are following SASS to write style.
+Divide style on component level like layout, header etc.
 * _sites: This is where the generated site will be placed (by default) once Jekyll is done
 transforming it.
 Don't check-in this code in git.
 * img: Add images here.